decentralized-identity/papers/did-authn/siop/did-authn-siop-profile.md

 > **NOTE:** In the diagram above, the "Identity Wallet" represents the SIOP, and the "RP" represents the requesting party.

-### Generate <SIOP Request>
+### Generate &lt;SIOP Request&gt;

 #### Redirect Request
 The request contains `response_type` and `client_id` as query string parameters for backward compatibility with the OAuth2 specification. `response_type` MUST be
 `id_token` and `client_id` MUST specify the callback URL of the RP (as per [SIOP](https://openid.net/specs/openid-connect-core-1_0.html#SelfIssued)).
 All other OIDC request parameters MUST be provided in an [Request Object](https://openid.net/specs/openid-connect-core-1_0.html#RequestObject) which is encoded as a JWT.
 This enables the RP to authenticate against the SIOP using the RP's DID.
 The Base64-URL-encoded [Request Object](https://openid.net/specs/openid-connect-core-1_0.html#RequestObject) can be passed by value in the `request` request parameter, or by reference using the `request_uri` parameter.

-The following is a non-normative example of an DID AuthN `<SIOP request>` initiated by the RP using [Request Object](https://openid.net/specs/openid-connect-core-1_0.html#RequestObject) by value:
+The following is a non-normative example of an DID AuthN &lt;SIOP Request&gt; initiated by the RP using [Request Object](https://openid.net/specs/openid-connect-core-1_0.html#RequestObject) by value:
 ```
   openid://?response_type=id_token
     &client_id=https%3A%2F%2Frp.example.com%2Fcb
     &request=<JWT>
 ```

-The following is a non-normative example of an DID AuthN `<SIOP request>` initiated by the RP using [Request Object](https://openid.net/specs/openid-connect-core-1_0.html#RequestObject) by reference:
+The following is a non-normative example of an DID AuthN &lt;SIOP Request&gt; initiated by the RP using [Request Object](https://openid.net/specs/openid-connect-core-1_0.html#RequestObject) by reference:
 ```
   openid://?response_type=id_token
     &client_id=https%3A%2F%2Frp.example.com%2Fcb